 (Oh yeah, did I mention that I wrote this?
 Not that I’m biased in any way.)

 From across the pond, fellow blogger and super-loser Shauna Reid shares her experiences of losing half her weight, traveling around the world, and meeting the man of her dreams.
-I related to a lot of what Shauna shares in her funny and heartfelt memoir, but I will never understand her love of Nutella.
-Sorry, Shauna, that stuff is just nasty!
+I related to a lot of what Shauna shares in her funny and heartfelt memoir.

 Jen Lancaster will make you cry with laughter in this hilarious body-positive memoir about her failed and successful attempts to lose weight.

 Fellow blogger Erin Shea edited this collection of tales from the scale.
-If you’ve ever struggled with your weight (and honestly, who the hell hasnt?) you’ll find truth in these funny and touching essays.
+If you’ve ever struggled with your weight, you’ll find truth in these funny and touching essays.

 Wendy McClure’s body memoir takes a humorous look at the difficulties of weight loss and all the pain and ambivalence that comes with it.
 The story is told through vignettes about Wendy’s life that avoid the typical fat girl clichés and easy endings.
 Many of them had me laughing out loud, particularly the one about cancer, because we all know cancer is hilarious, right?
 Wendy is an old-school blogger who started Poundy before I even knew what a blog was.